- What is pre-foreclosure?

-The quickest way to know with certainty if the report is complete is to read the breaking news section of the website.
+The quickest way to know with certainty if the report is complete is to read the news section on our homepage.
 It is constantly updated with report status and other news of interest.
 Updates are also found on the Message Board on your File Access Welcome Page after you log in.

 - How do I contact the trustee and/or mortgage company?